18 Bold Industrial Bathroom Tile Ideas That Redefine Urban Style

 Raw Concrete Look Porcelain Tiles

-2. Matte Black Subway Tiles with Dark Grout
+2. Matte Black Subway Tiles & Dark Grout

 Industrial bathroom featuring matte black subway tiles with dark grout on the walls, a concrete floor, and black metal fixtures, creating a moody urban aesthetic.